What Is The Test & Who Must Take It?

 Native speakers of French are also required to take the Williams French Placement Test.
 While some native speakers have completed part or all of their primary and secondary education in French, many heritage speakers have excellent spoken French but may need coursework to help them improve their French grammar, reading, and writing.

 If you missed the French Placement Test (at the end of the summer, when the test is normally administered to incoming first-year students), you should email one of the French Professors, so they can help you take a make-up test.

 How to Sign-Up for the French Placement Test (Summer 2023)

 To sign up for the test, you must first fill out the French Placement Form, which will help us start assessing your level of written French.
 Once we receive your completed form, we will register you for the Williams Online French Placement Test (which tests your listening and reading skills).
 After we register you, you will then receive an email from the testing site with instructions on taking the test.

-• The window for taking the French Placement Test online is one week in early August (check this page in June for exact dates).
+• The window for taking the French Placement Test online is August 4-14 (2023).
 It only takes 1 hour to take the test, and you must complete the test online during this window.
 For more on how to the test, read below.